gourav-sg/archpatterns/container/README.md

 1. At this point in time we can clearly see that though everything is set correctly we still cannot access the

+## DOCKER BASICS: VOLUME MOUNTING
+* `docker run --rm -v /tmp:/tmp amazonlinux /bin/bash -c "ls -las > /tmp/testoutput.txt" --rm`
+    * __-v__ mount volume in your host to volume in your guest
+    * __-rm__ this starts a container from an image and then removes the container after the command execution is over
+* entering the option `--rm` at the end does not work `docker run -v /tmp:/tmp amazonlinux /bin/bash -c "ls -las > /tmp/testoutput.txt" --rm`

+# LEARNING PATH
+* docker, dockerfile, docker compose: https://learning.oreilly.com/videos/docker-dockerfile-and/9781800206847
+* try to see the video for Getting Started with Kubernetes LiveLessons, 2nd Edition by Sander available in Oreilly
+* there is another course on Coursera for AWS: https://www.coursera.org/learn/containerized-apps-on-aws/
+* there is another course for GCS: https://www.coursera.org/learn/google-kubernetes-engine
+* and then the architecture patterns for GCS: https://www.coursera.org/specializations/architecting-google-kubernetes-engine
+* Kubernetes up and running - https://learning.oreilly.com/library/view/kubernetes-up-and/9781492046523/

 # REFERENCE
 * https://docs.aws.amazon.com/AmazonECS/latest/developerguide/getting-started-fargate.html
+*